haziqj/iprior/README-INTERACTIONS.md

 >**WARNING: `iprior()` function may appear slow or frozen with large datasets.
 The following examples have been tested and found to be working, for `n=600` roughly.**

 There are two ways we can model interactions using I-priors.
 The first, is the parsimonious method.
 Here, the scale parameter for the interaction term between `x1` and `x2` is the product between the two scale parameters, i.e. `lambda1*lambda2`.
-For variables `x1, ..., xp` with all two-way interactions, the number of scale parameters is still `p`.
+For variables `x1, ..., xp` with every two-way interactions possible, the number of scale parameters is still `p`.

 The second method is to assign another scale parameter to for the interaction terms.
 Thus, the scale for `x1:x2` is given by `lambda12`, say.
-The maximum number of parameters is `p + p(p-1)/2`.
-There are more parameters to be estimated in this method.
+The maximum number of parameters is then `p + p(p-1)/2`.
+There are more parameters to be estimated in this method, which can be disadvantageous.

 The `iprior()` function can now handle both of these methods.
 The formula call is exactly the same as for `lm()`:
 ```r